AdaCore/gnatstudio/docs/users_guide/editing.rst

 this code does not depend on any context.
 We could just do a copy-paste, but then we would have to create the new subprogram.
 Instead, we select lines 30 to 35 and then select the :menuselection:`Refactoring --> Extract Subprogram` contextual menu.
-GPS removes those lines from the subprogram :command:`Print_Owing` and creates a new procedure :command:`Print_Banner` (the name is specified by the user; GPS does not try to guess a name).
-Also, since the chunk of code that is extracted starts with a comment, GPS automatically uses that comment as the documentation for the new subprogram.
+GNAT Studio removes those lines from the subprogram :command:`Print_Owing` and creates a new procedure :command:`Print_Banner` (the name is specified by the user; GNAT Studio does not try to guess a name).
+Also, since the chunk of code that is extracted starts with a comment, GNAT Studio automatically uses that comment as the documentation for the new subprogram.
 Here is the relevant part of the resulting file::

   package body Pkg is